Risto-Stevcev/bs-declaredom/README.md

 let _ = f' custom_foo
 ```

+And since the markup produces real HTML elements, it works very well with [web components][1].

 ## CSS Modules

 CSS modules deal with a lot of the pitfalls of CSS in a large scale app.
 Provide one CSS module per component and no longer worry about precedence rules, or enforcing conventions like BEM, or applying silly hacks and refactoring if the dev team painted themselves into a corner.
 Keep it simple.